What is family violence?

 Family violence is sometimes also called domestic violence, intimate partner violence or domestic abuse.

 If you or your children are in immediate danger because of family violence, call the police on 000.
-If you need support because of family violence, speak to your GP or another health professional.
-Call the National Domestic Family and Sexual Violence Counselling Service on 1800RESPECT (1800 737 732).
+If you need support because of family violence, speak to your GP.
+Contact the National Domestic Family and Sexual Violence Counselling Service by calling 1800RESPECT (1800 737 732), texting 0458 737 732, using online chat or video calling.
+You can also call 13YARN on 139 276 or Lifeline on 131 114.
 Or speak to a trusted family member or friend.

 Family violence includes many different types of violence and abuse.
 This article focuses on the types of family violence that happen between partners and ex-partners.